ietf-teep/architecture/draft-ietf-teep-architecture.md

     A TAM may be publicly available for use by many TA developers, or a TAM may be private, and accessible by only one or a limited number of TA developers.
-It is expected that manufacturers and carriers will run their own private TAM.
-Another example of a private TAM is a TAM running as a Software-as-a-Service (SaaS) hosted by a TA developer.
+It is expected that many manufacturers and carriers will run their own private TAM.

     A TA developer or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
 The